o3de/o3de.org/content/docs/contributing/to-docs/style-guide/shortcodes.md

 ---
-title: Hugo Shortcodes Used in Open 3D Engine Documentation
+title: Hugo Shortcodes Used in O3DE Documentation
 description: A list of the shortcodes used in Open 3D Engine (O3DE) documentation.
 linktitle: Shortcodes
 weight: 500